pyth-network/pyth-sdk-rs/examples/cw-contract/README.md

 ### Build WASM

 See the [Developing instructions](Developing.md) for how to build the WASM for the contract.
-The instructions in that document will build a file called `example_terra_contract.wasm` under the `artifacts/` directory.
+The instructions in that document will build a file called `example_cw_contract.wasm` under the `artifacts/` directory.

 ### Upload and Instantiate Contract